Soldiers' and Sailors' Monument (Manhattan): Backdrops

-In addition to annual Memorial Day celebrations, the monument has been used in the scenes and as a backdrop of movies such as The Odd Couple, Godspell and Parting Glances as well as a backdrop to TV shows Law & Order and Sex and the City.
+In addition to annual Memorial Day celebrations, the monument has been used in scenes and as a backdrop of movies such as The Odd Couple, Godspell and Parting Glances as well as a backdrop to TV shows Law & Order and Sex and the City.
 It was also known as a "gay cruising area" in the 60's.
 In the mid 1980s the West Side Arts Coalition provided midsummer dance programs on the steps of the monument at 89th street.
 Since 2004, the monument has served as the home of the Hudson Classical Theater Company.
 They perform classic plays including Shakespeare works and original plays on the back steps of the monument in summer months.